hpomares/HugoPomaresMillan.github.io/_portfolio/work1.md

 ---
 title: "Manager of the New Molecules department, COFEPRIS (Regulatory agency, Ministry of Health), Mexico, 2015/06 - 2016/07"
 excerpt: "
-* Led team of 5 physician and chemist reviewers
+* Led team of 5 physician and chemist reviewers.

 * Responsible for technical assessments, medical/regulatory affairs of new drug applications (NDA), and meetings with the industry.